Fort Meade, Florida: Geography and climate

-Fort Meade is located in the humid subtropical zone, as designated by (Köppen climate classification: Cfa).
+Fort Meade is located in the humid subtropical climate zone, as designated by (Köppen climate classification: Cfa).

 Economy

 Economic growth has been evident in Fort Meade.
 Mosaic Corporation developed a world class 10,000 acre golf and spa resort named Streamsong nearby.
-Legoland opened on October 15, 2011, and is having an economic impact on Fort Meade and the surrounding areas.
+Legoland Florida opened on October 15, 2011, and is having an economic impact on Fort Meade and the surrounding areas.
 Many of the historic homes are being purchased and restored despite a depressed Florida real estate market.

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 5,100 people, 2,164 households, and 1,302 families residing in the city.

+As of the 2010 United States census, there were 5,626 people, 2,199 households, and 1,659 families residing in the city.